My, what big teeth you have.

 - Fiends and their alarming speed as they leap around, along with their brutal melee attack, make a deadly combo for the unprepared player.
 The feral sounds they make further adds to the nightmare fuel.

 - Vores (Shalraths) have haunting high-pitched vocalizations, facial body horror, and a homing attack that will inevitably hit you unless you're far enough away.
 Otherwise, your options are to run away with physics tricks, like bunny-hopping and the Rocket Jump.

 - Falling into lava is virtually as harmful as you'd expect.
 It isn't a one-hit-kill but eats your health at a startling rate.
 Albeit, the "hurt by toxic waste" sound plays when you get hurt, potentially diminishing the impact.
 However, Quake II gave lava a new visceral pain sound for pleasant dreams.

 - The exit arches in Episode 2◊ can be eerie, suggesting goat sacrifice and having human faces stretched out on display.

-- Episode 4 Level 4: The Palace of Hate, is a very moody level with dim lightning.
+- E4L4: The Palace of Hate, is a very moody level with dim lightning.
 Once most of the monsters are dead, Nothing Is Scarier takes form as you try to locate the exit key in the nerve-wracking dark halls.
 The tension is elevated from the significant numbers of Shamblers populating the palace.